 If you’re ready to take the guesswork out of getting your business going, you’ve come to the right place.
 We’ll show you how to handle all the legal details, so you can stay laser-focused on making your LLC succeed.

 Forming an LLC is a multistep process.
-As entrepreneurs quickly discover, the legal legwork involves completing a few forms with the Texas Secretary of State.
+As entrepreneurs quickly discover, legwork involves completing a few forms with the Texas Secretary of State.
 This agency maintains records of all businesses in Texas, and you’ll need to add yours to its list to operate legally.

 The process is about more than just paperwork, however: To complete the official forms to found your LLC, you’ll need to make certain decisions about your new company.
 In some cases, these choices could have a lasting impact as your LLC grows.